 - YO: Review the information about the YMP Program.
 In addition to the information on this page, you are encouraged to review:

-- Creative ideas for utilizing your school map as a starting point to develop your own map based curriculum.
+- Creative ideas for using your school map as a starting point to develop your own map based curriculum.

 - Information for YMP Mappers to get a better sense of what goes into creating the map and your role in the map making process.